zztalker/imunify360-doc/docs/command_line_interface/README.md

-# Command-line Interface
+# Command-line Interface (CLI)

-For access to Imunify360 agent features from command-line interface, use the following command:
+For access to Imunify360 agent features from command-line interface (CLI), use the following command:

 <div class="notranslate">